 “I initially turned to comedy because I was doing it for myself.
 I used to look at my [Instagram] stories, and I kid you not, I would just laugh and laugh and laugh!” she says.
 “I thought I was hilarious, and I wasn't going to hold that back from people.
 The more I posted these videos to the world, the more they started gaining more and more momentum, it started to fuel me.”

 As confident as she is in being the internet’s chosen one, Elsa is fully aware that her meteoric rise is the exception, not the rule; she knows how tough this industry can be, especially on Black women.
 Even as success seems to follow her everywhere she goes, Elsa is still shaken by the reality that so many of her peers haven’t experienced the same level of professional gains.
 “The industry needs to do better by Black people,” she sighs.
-“No offense, but I’m tired of seeing mediocre white influencers partnering with extremely, extremely talented Black creators and getting paid higher rates when they shouldn't even be on the same page.”
+“No offence, but I’m tired of seeing mediocre white influencers partnering with extremely, extremely talented Black creators and getting paid higher rates when they shouldn't even be on the same page.”

 That's exactly why she has to be her biggest believer — if she didn’t back herself, who would?